sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

     Integer decimal constants are automatically promoted to 64 bit double if they do not even fit into a 64 bit long.
     (But values stored as 'only' integers behave as 64 bit long in math operations).
-  - New syntax element ``L`` (or ``l``) suffix for hexadecimal constants for interpreting 64 bit data (``$800000001010L``)
+  - New syntax element ``L`` (or ``l``) suffix for hexadecimal constants for interpreting 64 bit data (``$800000001010L``) Hexadecimal literals without L suffix still remain 32 bit integers.
+This ensures compatibility so that color constants exceeding $7FFFFFFF (such as $FFFFFFFF) are still interpreted as 32-bit integers and not as 64-bit long integers.
-  - Floating point constants (literals) stored as 64 bit double (formerly only with 32 bit float precision) otherwise the constant remains 32 bit integer.
-(Compatibility: otherwise color constants over ``$7FFFFFFF`` (like ``$FFFFFFFF``) would all turn into 64 bit long instead of integer)
+  - Floating point constants (literals) stored as 64 bit double (formerly only with 32 bit float precision)
   - ``IsInt()`` returns true for any 32 or 64 bit integer
   - ``IsLongStrict()`` returns true only if underlying variable is long (64 bit integer)
   - ``IsFloat()`` returns true for any 32 or 64 bit floating point content (float or double and for any integers - as before)
-  - ``IsFloatFStrict()`` returns true only if value is exactly a 32 bit type float.
+  - ``IsFloatfStrict()`` returns true only if value is exactly a 32 bit single-precision float.
-  - ``Float()`` by default casts to double.
-32 bit floating point numbers are kept in 32 bit float format (no automatic float->double conversion)
+  - ``Float()`` by default casts to double, but 32-bit floating point numbers are kept in 32-bit float format (no automatic float-to-double conversion).
   - New ``Double()`` converts always to 64 bit double
   - New ``Floatf()`` converts always to 32 bit float
   - New ``Long()`` converts always to 64 bit long
   - New ``IntI()`` converts always to 32 bit integer
   - Function ``Pi`` returns real double precision constant.
-  - ``VersionNumber()`` still returns 32 bit float, but the exact value is adjusted a bit for compatibility reasons, because the script constant ``2.6`` is stored in double precision which makes troubles if compared to a 32 bit float version of 2.6.
-    E.g. to have 2.6 (double) >= 2.6f (float) in order not to break scripts which contain ``IsAvs26 = VersionNumber() >= 2.6``.
+  - ``VersionNumber()`` still returns a 32-bit float, but the exact value is adjusted slightly for compatibility reasons.
+This is because the script constant 2.6 is now stored in 64-bit double precision, which can cause issues when compared to a 32-bit float version of 2.6.
+For example, to ensure 2.6 (double) >= 2.6f (float) and avoid breaking scripts that contain ``IsAvs26 = VersionNumber() >= 2.6`` .
   - Floating point mathematical functions (``Sin``, etc..) return double precision results.
   - Floating point arithmetic (addition, subtraction, multiplication, division) uses double precision, except when both operands are 32-bit floats, in which case the result is also a 32-bit float.
     (32-bit float / 32-bit float results in a 32-bit float)
   - Integer mathematical operation operate on 64 bit data.
-When result is within a 32 bit integer range, it is technically stored as 32 bit integer, which is automatically promoted to 64 bit long if needed.
+    When result is within a 32 bit integer range, it is stored as 32 bit integer internally, which is automatically promoted to 64 bit long if needed.
   - ``For``-loops are using 64 bit integer for initial value, step and end-value.
   - ``Animate``: using 64 bit precision inside.
-  - ``Bit-related`` functions now have distinctly named 64-bit integer versions, while the old ones continue to work with plain integers.
+  - ``Bit-related`` functions now have distinctly named 64-bit integer versions, while the old ones continue to work with plain 32-bit integers.

     - ``BitAnd64``, ``BitNot64``, ``BitOr64``, ``BitXor64``,
     - ``bitshl64``, ``bitsal64``: shift left (providing two versions; though arithmetic and logical is the same)